nathanl/authority/README.md

 ## Further customization of authorizers

-If you want to customize your authorizers even further - for example, maybe you want them to have a method like `has_permission?(user, permission_name)` - just add an extra class into their hierarchy.
+If you want to customize your authorizers even further - for example, maybe you want them to have a method like `has_permission?(user, permission_name)` - just insert a custom into the inheritance chain.

-    # lib/my_app/authorizer
+    # lib/my_app/authorizer.rb
     module MyApp
       class Authorizer < Authority::Authorizer